CivilianSauce/myWeb/README.md

 # myWeb
-This repository is for redirecting, but sometimes is used for other purposes
+This repository is for redirecting, but sometimes is used for other purposes, probably